zeekus/textfiles/aws_ami_howto_fix_duplicate_uuid.md

 ## AMI images create all the machines with same UUID.
-This is fine
 ## Problem: can't mount filesystem due to having the same UUID

 source: https://www.it3.be/2019/01/09/change-uuid-on-xfs-filesystem/